AdobeDocs/experience-platform.en/help/access-control/abac/apply-access-labels-destinations.md

 You first need to connect to the desired destination and create a dataflow to export data, before you can apply access labels to the dataflow.

-Read the guides on connecting to a destination, activating data to the destination, and select the desired destination from the catalog of available connectors.
+Read the guides on [connecting to a destination](/help/destinations/ui/connect-destination.md), [activating data to the destination](/help/destinations/ui/activation-overview.md), and select the desired destination from the [catalog of available connectors](/help/destinations/catalog/overview.md).

 ## Already available: Apply access labels to other Experience Platform resources

-While this release enables you to grant users object-level access to specific destination dataflows, the functionality to grant access control on an object level is already generally available for other resources, such as:
+While this release enables you to grant users object-level access to specific destination dataflows, the functionality to grant access control on an object level is already generally available for other Experience Platform resources, such as:

 * Datasets
 * Audiences